-The pH is adjusted to 5, sterilized at 120 ° C for 15 minutes.
-In order to reduce the importance of flocculation during sterilization, peeled sugar canes are used.
+The pH is adjusted to 5, sterilized at 120° C for 15 minutes.
+In order to reduce the occurrence of flocculation during sterilization, peeled sugar canes are used.

-Of all the samples we have studied, we have extracted a strain of yeast to make rums of great aroma, and sixty strains from different media collected in Haiti.
+Of all the samples we have studied, we have extracted a strain of yeast to make grand arôme rums, and sixty strains from different media collected in Haiti.
 Beside these last strains, we also found about ten strains of Schizosaccharomyces malidevorans.
 This species is easily distinguished because it is the only Schizosaccharomyces that does not use maltose.
 It should be noted that Schizosaccharomyces sporulate with difficulty, whatever the medium used.

 GROWTH OF STRAINS OF SCHIZOSACCHAROMYCES POMBE

 Generally, Schizosaccharomyces pombe is considered to have a low growth rate.
-In order to get closer to the industrial criteria, we used the procedure below to compare the strains.
+In order to better meet industrial criteria, we used the procedure below to compare strains.

-The cells proliferate for 72 hours at 30° C on agitated Wickerham malt medium.
+Cells proliferate for 72 hours at 30° C on agitated Wickerham malt medium.
 They are recovered by centrifugation 3,000 tr/15 minutes, and then washed.
-After counting, a molasses-based medium is inoculated at 1 X 10 6 yeast / ml.
-The fermentation is carried out in 125 ml flasks closed with a rubber stopper crossed by a tapered glass tube at one end, and plugged at the other end with carded cotton.
+After counting, a molasses-based medium is inoculated at 1 X 10^ yeast / ml.
+Fermentation is carried out in 125 ml flasks closed with a rubber stopper crossed by a tapered glass tube at one end, and plugged at the other end with carded cotton.

 The environment is as follows: